ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 directory structure defined in the :ref:`config-developer`.
-If ``search_esgf`` is set to ``always``, the tool will check for the data mentioned above on ESGF regardless of the data availability on the local filesystem, and only use local files if they correspond to the latest version (all other files will be downloaded).
+If ``search_esgf`` is set to ``always``, the tool will check for the data mentioned above on ESGF regardless of the data availability on the local filesystem, and only use local files if they correspond to the latest version.

 The ``auxiliary_data_dir`` setting is the path to place any required additional auxiliary data files.
 This is necessary because certain